joho1968/cloudbridge-mattermost/cloudbridge-mattermost/README.txt

 The Cloudbridge Mattermost WordPress Plugin was written by Joaquim Homrighausen while converting caffeine into code.

-Cloudbridge Mattermost is sponsored by [WebbPlatsen i Sverige AB](https://webbplatsen.se), Sweden.
+Cloudbridge Mattermost is sponsored by [WebbPlatsen i Sverige AB](https://webbplatsen.se), Stockholm, Sweden.

-Commercial support and customizations for this plugin is available from WebbPlatsen i Sverige AB in Sweden.
+Commercial support and customizations for this plugin is available from WebbPlatsen i Sverige AB in Stockholm, Sweden.

 If you find this plugin useful, the author is happy to receive a donation, good review, or just a kind word.